apollo-elements/apollo-elements/docs/guides/usage/queries/index.md

 document.querySelector('hello-query').query = HelloQuery;
 ```

-Apollo client ensures that the component always has the latest data by {% footnoteref "observablequery" "This is different from <a href='/guides/usage/subscriptions/'>GraphQL subscriptions</a>, which are realtime persistent streams, typically over websockets.
+Apollo client ensures that the component always has the latest data by {% footnoteref "observablequery", "This is different from <a href='/guides/usage/subscriptions/'>GraphQL subscriptions</a>, which are realtime persistent streams, typically over websockets.
 Rather, <code>ObservableQueries</code> update the client-side state whenever the query's data changes, either because the user executed the query operation, a mutation updated the query's fields, or the Apollo cache's local state changed." %}_subscribing_{% endfootnoteref %} to the query using an [`ObservableQuery`](https://www.apollographql.com/docs/react/api/core/ObservableQuery/) object.
 As long as an element has access to an `ApolloClient` instance, whenever its `query` or `variables` property changes, it will automatically subscribe to (or update) its `ObservableQuery`.

 When the `ObservableQuery` subscription produces new data (e.g. on response from the GraphQL server, or if local state changes), it sets the element's `data`, `loading` and `error` properties (as well as `errors` if `returnPartialData` property is true).
 The following example shows how a simple query element written with different component libraries (or none) renders it's state.